wendell0218/FocusDiff/inference/README.md

 #### Text-to-Image Generation

 Our model is trained using [Janus-Pro](https://arxiv.org/abs/2501.17811) as the backbone.
 The inference code and the required Python environment are essentially inherited from the native inference code of [Janus-Pro](https://github.com/deepseek-ai/Janus).
 Below, a Simple Inference Example is provided.
-The file infer_janus.py provides the inference script for our Janus-FocusDiff on PairComp.
+Also, [infer_paircomp.py](infer_paircomp.py) provides the inference script for our Janus-FocusDiff on PairComp.

 ```python
 import os